rbuurma/rise-2022/Text Exercises/RiseTextExercise4.md

 Open textinfo.py with Atom so that you can VIEW (not yet run) the code and take at least a brief look.
 This step is just to give you the sense of how to open the file and what it looks like.

 Each version of the code will do more or less the same thing.
 There are, however, some slight differences. *Therefore we highly recommend running textinfo.py as well as one or more of the other versions; watch for the slightly different outputs, and prepare to consider what has caused the differences.*

-Now let's prepare to actually run the program.

 4. At long last, let's run the code.
 To do that, right-click on textinfo.py (or whichever version you want to run) and select the Python Launcher program from the (probably long) list of options.
 Selecting it will open your Terminal or PowerShell window.
 (You may recieve a prompt asking you to allow Python Launch to access your files - allow it.)
 The program will run, prompting you to choose two corpora to compare.
 Try comparing AUSTEN and BRUNTON by typing in the corresponding integers just as a start.